With the exception of plenary sessions, all conference sessions will run in parallel.

 Michaela Antonin-Malanikova (Czech Republic)

-Brent Epperson (Austria)
+Brent Epperson (Luxemburg)

 Abstract